aslammaruf/AdventOfCode/2020/Readme.md

 This is the subfolder for [Advent of Code 2020](https://adventofcode.com/2020)

-Current number of stars : 8 :star:
+After Completing each task, if i find a more efficent way i will create a _Bettersolutions file for future reference

 ## Current Progress

+Current number of stars : 12 :star:

 | <center>Task</center>                          | <center>Completed</center>          |
 |------------------------------------------------|-------------------------------------|